MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-yaml.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

 You can use the source code for a canvas app to review changes made my makers in Power Apps Studio.
 The generated canvas app YAML code is read-only and shouldn't be modified.
+Any change in the file will be ignored and can be lost.

 Currently, we don't recommended that you modify **pa.yaml** files or create canvas apps using other text editors.
 However, more scenarios will be supported in the future.